Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

 For the other 2n halo nuclei, we use the input values of $B$ and $E_\mathrm{nc}^*$ from our standard Halo EFT calculation to compute the EFT scales.
 For the radii we take the values from the calculation itself.
 We determine the Landau poles in the same manner but for both the matter and charge radii per nucleus.
 All values of Landau poles and EFT scales for these nuclei are collected in Tab.~\ref{tab:2n_halos_landau}.

 Overall, the values show a similar range as in the case of \ce{^22C}, however, they are larger than the low-momentum scales in each case.
-On the one hand, it becomes clear that the 2n halo nuclei \(^{11}\)Li, \(^{14}\)Be, \(^{17}\)B, and \(^{19}\)B are not good candidates for Hongo and Son's EFT as the scale \(M^\mathrm{nc}_\mathrm{hi}\) is quite low, indicating a strong neutron-core interaction.
+On the one hand, it becomes clear that the 2n halo nuclei \(^{11}\)Li, \(^{14}\)Be, \(^{17}\)B, and \(^{19}\)B are not good candidates for {the HS scheme} as the scale \(M^\mathrm{nc}_\mathrm{hi}\) is quite low, indicating a strong neutron-core interaction.
 On the other hand, \(^6\)He might lie in the range of applicability since the dominant $nc$ interaction is in the p-wave.
 Nevertheless, comparing the scales for all nuclei in Tab.~\ref{tab:2n_halos_landau} to the values of the corresponding Landau poles, allows insights on the applicability on a technical level.
-While the Landau pole places a restriction on the range of applicability in the case of \(^6\)He, it is clearly irrelevant for \(^{11}\)Li, \(^{14}\)Be, \(^{17}\)B, and \(^{19}\)B. But for the latter nuclei, the Hongo \& Son theory is not applicable in the first place.
+While the Landau pole places a restriction on the range of applicability in the case of \(^6\)He, it is clearly irrelevant for \(^{11}\)Li, \(^{14}\)Be, \(^{17}\)B, and \(^{19}\)B. But for the latter nuclei, the {HS scheme} is not applicable in the first place.
 We conclude that for the relevant examples \(^{22}\)C and \(^6\)He, the Landau indeed leads to a reduction of the naive range of applicability.